awsdocs/amazon-api-gateway-developer-guide/doc_source/sell-api-as-saas-on-aws-marketplace.md

 }
 ```

-### Associate a Customer with an API Key<a name="sell-api-as-saas-on-aws-marketplace-subscription-unsubscription-associate-marketplace"></a>
+### Associate a customer with an API key<a name="sell-api-as-saas-on-aws-marketplace-subscription-unsubscription-associate-marketplace"></a>

 You must update the [https://docs.aws.amazon.com/apigateway/api-reference/resource/api-key/](https://docs.aws.amazon.com/apigateway/api-reference/resource/api-key/)'s `customerId` field to the AWS Marketplace customer ID of the customer\.
 This associates the API key with the AWS Marketplace customer, which enables metering and billing for the buyer\.
 The following code example calls the API Gateway REST API to do that\.